divaprotocol/oracles/docs/Tellor.md

 ## How to report values to Tellor Protocol

-All the details about submitting DIVA related values to the Tellor contract are outlined in the [Tellor documentation][tellor-docs].
-The easiest and safest way to obtain the right `queryData` and `queryId` for submitting values to the Tellor contract is by using the [`getQueryDataAndId`](#getquerydataandid) inside the Tellor adapter contract.
-Refer to the [Tellor adapter test script](https://github.com/divaprotocol/oracles/blob/main/test/DIVAOracleTellor.test.js) for concrete implementation examples.
+For technical details on how to submit DIVA related values to the Tellor contract, refer to the corresponding [Tellor documentation][tellor-docs].
+The easiest and safest way to obtain the right `queryData` and `queryId` for submitting values to the Tellor contract is by using the [`getQueryDataAndId`](#getquerydataandid) function inside the Tellor adapter contract.
+Refer to the [Tellor adapter test script](https://github.com/divaprotocol/oracles/blob/main/test/DIVAOracleTellor.test.js) for code examples and explore existing [reporting software](#reporting-software) for further assistance.

 # Tellor adapter contract

-The [Tellor adapter contract][tellor-adapter-contract] serves as a bridge that retrieves values reported to the Tellor contract and forwards them to the DIVA Protocol for settlement.
+The [Tellor adapter contract][tellor-adapter-contract] serves as a bridge that retrieves values reported to the Tellor contract and forwards them to the DIVA contract for settlement.
 In this section, we will provide an overview how the Tellor adapter can be used for outcome reporting in DIVA Protocol.

 ## How to use the Tellor adapter

 Using the Tellor adapter for outcome reporting in DIVA Protocol is as simple as assigning its [contract address](#contract-addresses-and-subgraphs) as the data provider when creating a pool.
 The process of reporting outcomes for pools that use the Tellor adapter as the data provider consists of the following four elements:
-1. **Monitoring:** To identify expired pools that require reporting, Tellor reporters monitor the [DIVA subgraph](#contract-addresses-and-subgraphs) or use DIVA Protocol's [`getPoolParamters`](https://github.com/divaprotocol/diva-contracts/blob/main/DOCUMENTATION.md#getpoolparameters) function.
+1. **Monitoring:** To identify expired pools that require reporting, Tellor reporters monitor the [DIVA subgraph](#contract-addresses-and-subgraphs) or use DIVA Protocol's [`getPoolParameters`](https://github.com/divaprotocol/diva-contracts/blob/main/DOCUMENTATION.md#getpoolparameters) function.

 1. **Reporting to Tellor contract:** When a pool expires, reporters submit their values to the Tellor contract during the applicable submission period, which lasts between 3 and 15 days.
 It's important to note that the effective submission period is shorter by the 12-hour dispute period.
 This means that any submissions made within the last 12 hours of the submission period will not be accepted due to the dispute delay that has to be respected.